Are you ready to learn about Airway Management? If so, you’ve come to the right place, because that is what this study guide is all about.

 As a Respiratory Therapist, making sure a patient is ventilating properly is one of our most important duties.
 And in order to receive adequate ventilation, the patient must have a patent airway.

-This is why this section is very important for Respiratory Therapy students.
-It’s critical that you know have to manage the patient’s airway properly, not only for your classes and for the board exams but also for in real-life situation when you start seeing patients on your own.
-So are you ready to dive in?
+That is why this section is so important for Respiratory Therapy Students.
+It’s critical that you know how to manage the patient’s airway properly — not only for your classes in school but also the board exams as well.

 Airway Management Practice Questions: